servicetitan/Stl.Fusion.Samples/docs/tutorial/Part04.md

     public CounterController(ICounterService counterService)
         => Counters = counterService;

-    // Publish ensures GetAsync output is published if publication was requested by the client:
+    // Publish ensures Get output is published if publication was requested by the client:
     // - Publication is created
     // - Its Id is shared in response header.
     [HttpGet, Publish]